 Students are reminded that the grievance procedure is not designed to replace open communication and understanding that are vital to the academic process.
+The student should, in most circumstances, attempt to first speak directly to the faculty, staff, or administrator of the University whom he or she feels has committed an unfair act against them before filing a grievance.
 If the student wishes to proceed with a grievance, the student may withdraw the grievance at any stage and the process will immediately terminate.